-We at the Law Office of Robert H. Prince understand the complexities, both emotionally and financially, involved with divorces.
+At the Law Office of Robert H. Prince, I understand the complexities, both emotionally and financially, involved with divorces.
 This is especially true if minor children are involved.
-For these reasons, we ensure compassion and industry-leading professionalism when handling these delicate cases.

-By taking on your divorce modification case, we will also give 100% importance to your interests while making sure that you are completely involved every step of the way.
-To speak with attorney Robert H. Prince about why you may need to modify your divorce orders, you can call our New Hampshire law firm at (603) 401-0409.
+By taking on your divorce modification case, I will also give 100% importance to your interests while making sure that you are completely involved every step of the way.
+To speak with me about why you may need to modify your divorce orders, you can call my New Hampshire law firm at (603) 401-0409.
 As always, initial consultations are free.